What to expect from your hearing aids

 Having hearing aids fitted takes around 1 hour.

-Your audiologist (a hearing health professional) will use the results of your hearing test to programme your hearing aid to the right volume and pitch for you.
+Your audiologist (a hearing health professional) will use the results of your hearing test to programme your hearing aid to the right volume for you.

-They’ll play some sounds to measure the performance of the hearing aid and make sure it’s working properly.
-This can involve having a special microphone, which is a very thin tube, inside your ear for a few minutes.
+They’ll play some sounds to measure the performance of the hearing aids and make sure they’re working properly.
+This can involve having a special microphone, which is a very thin tube, inside your ear canal for a few minutes.
 This might be a bit ticklish, but shouldn’t be uncomfortable.

 Your audiologist will check that you’re happy with the quality and volume of the sound.
-They can make adjustments based on your personal preferences and what feels right for you if necessary.
+They can adjust the sound if necessary, based on your preferences.

-If you had a custom eamould made, they will check this fits properly and make sure it feels comfortable.
+If your hearing aids have a custom earmould, the audiologist will check this fits properly and make sure it feels comfortable.
 If you are having an open fitting or RITE hearing aid they will make sure you have the right size of tube and dome.
 This can also be changed if you’re not happy with it.

 Your audiologist will also show you how to use your new hearing aids.
 This will include how to: